 - Premium growth - We believe our agency relationships and initiatives can lead to a property casualty written premium growth rate over any five-year period that exceeds the industry average.
-For the first six months of 2024, our consolidated property casualty net written premium year-over-year growth was 13%.
-As of March 2024, A.M.
-Best projected the industry's full-year 2024 written premium growth at approximately 9%.
+For the first six nine months of 2024, our consolidated property casualty net written premium year-over-year growth was 13%.
+As of March 2024, 14%, comparing favorably with the industry's 10% growth rate reported by A.M.
+Best projected for the industry's full-year 2024 written premium growth at approximately 9%, first six months of 2024.
 For the five-year period 2019 through 2023, our growth rate exceeded that of the industry.
 The industry's growth rate excludes its mortgage and financial guaranty lines of business. - Combined ratio - We believe our underwriting philosophy and initiatives can generate an average GAAP combined ratio over any five-year period that is consistently within the range of 92% to 98%.
-For the first six months of 2024, our GAAP combined ratio was 96.1%, including 9.9 percentage points of current accident year catastrophe losses partially offset by 3.4 percentage points of favorable loss reserve development on prior accident years.
-Our statutory combined ratio was 94.6% for the first six months of 2024.
+For the first six nine months of 2024, our GAAP combined ratio was 96.1% 96.5%, including 9.8 11.2 percentage points of current accident year catastrophe losses partially offset by 3.4 3.3 percentage points of favorable loss reserve development on prior accident years.
+Our statutory combined ratio was 94.6% 95.7% for the first nine months of 2024, comparing favorably with the industry's 97.7% reported by A.M.
+Best for the first six months of 2024.
 As of March 2024, A.M.
 Best projected the industry's full-year 2024 statutory combined ratio at approximately 101%, including approximately 7 percentage points of catastrophe losses and a favorable effect of less than 1 percentage point of loss reserve development on prior accident years.
 The industry's ratio again excludes its mortgage and financial guaranty lines of business. - Investment contribution - We believe our investment philosophy and initiatives can drive investment income growth and lead to a total return on our equity investment portfolio over a five-year period that exceeds the five-year return of the Standard & Poor's 500 Index.
-For the first six months of 2024, pretax investment income was \$487 million, up 13% compared with the same period in 2023.
+For the first six nine months of 2024, pretax investment income was \$487 million, \$745 million, up 13% 14% compared with the same period in 2023.
 We believe our investment portfolio mix provides an appropriate balance of income stability and growth with capital appreciation potential.